newlandsvalley/tunebank-frontend-for-node/README.md

 </script>
 ```

+## Sitemap Generation

+Because of the dynamic nature of the site, there is no permanent sitemap - it will grow organically as more tunes are added.
+However, it is possible to generate sitemaps for your production server that represent a single point in time by querying the backend database used by `tunebank-node`.
+The sitemap folder holds a bash script that can be run against the underlying PSQL database to generate a set of tune sitemaps - one for each of the five genres.

+You should first edit the script and replace the postgres user name and database name with your own names.
+You should also edit the output file path to suit your own environment.
+Then run the script - it requires two parameters - firstly the domain name of your server and finally the genre of music for the tunes for which you wish to generate a map.

+Finally you can copy these sitemap files to your production server and will then be able to submit them to `Google Search Console`.

 ## Key Differences from the original tunebank-frontend

   * Tunes in search URLs are identified uniquely by the tune title rather than the combination of title and rhythm.